MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

 ## Prerequisites

 - Your browser must have pop-ups enabled.
-- You need an Azure subscription.
+- You need an Azure subscription. </br>If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
-- You need access to an existing SQL Database.
+- You need access to an existing SQL Database. </br> If you don't have an existing SQL Database, [create a new database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal).
 - You need to allow PowerApps region [IP addresses](#app-ip-addresses) in SQL Database firewall settings.
 - The SQL Database table must have at least one column with text data type.
 - You need a valid PowerApps license or sign up for a [30 day trial license](../signup-for-powerapps.md).